Kukuster/SumStatsRehab/README.md

 ```

 Notes:
- - SSrehab will only consider data from the columns which indices are specified in the config file.
-If one of the above columns is present in the SS file but wasn't specified in the config file, then SSrehab treats the column as missing.
+ - SumStatsRehab will only consider data from the columns which indices are specified in the config file.
+If one of the above columns is present in the SS file but wasn't specified in the config file, then SumStatsRehab treats the column as missing.
  - In this example, all the 10 columns from the list of supported columns are present.
 But none of the columns above are mandatory.
 If certain columns are missing, the `fix` command will attempt to restore them if possible.